Do United Methodists believe "once saved, always saved?" Can we lose our salvation?

 Often, too, in making these accommodations, the understanding of salvation has been radically altered.
-In classic Calvinism, God saves and our participation is entirely in God's control, not in ours if at all.
+In classic Calvinism, God saves and our participation is entirely in God's control, not in ours at all.
 There is thus simply no way that one can speak coherently in such a framework of anyone either "gaining" or "losing" salvation, because salvation is simply not ours to possess or control in any way.
 We can in a very real sense neither gain nor lose it.
-But in many modified forms, salvation is indeed something we can possess by agreeing to or, more often, verbally confessing or offering prayers that confess certain beliefs at some point in our lives.
-If one has ever said such words, one is saved now and always.
+But in many modified forms that allow some room for free will, salvation is indeed something we can possess by agreeing to or, more often, verbally confessing or offering prayers that confess certain beliefs at some point in our lives.
+In these versions of Calvinist belief, if one has ever said such words, one is saved from that point on and always.

 The theology of John Wesley, however, follows more closely a different strand of theology in the Western and the Orthodox (Eastern) tradition that understands salvation is both something God does and in which we cooperate, though not as equals by any means.
 Only God can initiate salvation.
 But only by our ongoing, living relationship with God through faith can God's saving intention be fully realized in our lives.